sunnivin/lesson-modular-type-along/index.md

 ## A standard for the program flow

 We have learned how to make a git repository for a single person and share it with several people.
-In this lesson we will use this knowledge to do a modular-based code development.
+In this lesson, we will use this knowledge to do modular-based code development.
 We will discover the pros of dividing our code into functions through a simple python script.

 ### Questions we will reflect upon during this lesson:

 - How important is it to follow a standard program flow for yourself?
-- How important is it to follow a standard program flow your collaborators?
+- How important is it to follow a standard program flow for your collaborators?
 - 'Standard' choices of structure in code development